keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/cert-manager.md

 icon: concepts
 layout: quickstart
 weight: 100
-hidechildren: true # this flag hides all sub-pages in the sidebar-multicard.html
+hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

 ### Keptn Cert Manager